02 July 2018

 Ctrip had filed the petition with the aim of maintaining its investment in eHi in the face of a buy-out offer which had been preferred by the directors of eHi over an alternative offer supported by Ctrip.
 The Court found that Ctrip, "…far from seeking to advance a class remedy on behalf of other shareholders….was seeking to advance its own individual commercial interests".

-The Carey Olsen team comprised of partner Michael Makridakis and associate Dhan Vekaria in Hong Kong and partner Jan Golaszewski and associate Denis Olarou in the Cayman Islands.
+The Carey Olsen team comprised of partner Jan Golaszewski and associate Denis Olarou in the Cayman Islands and associate Dhan Vekaria in Hong Kong SAR.
 Stephen Atherton QC of 20 Essex Street Chambers also appeared at the three-day hearing.

 The Court found the petition, which sought alternative relief with the ultimate aim of forcing eHi to reconsider Ctrip’s offer, to be "wholly unmeritorious" and the complaints of misconduct against eHi and its directors were "unsustainable [as they were] factually incapable of proof and unmeritorious".